tailhook/verwalter/doc/concepts.rst

 Verwalter is a tool that manages cluster of services.

-Briefly verwalter provides the following:
+Briefly verwalter does the following:

+* Starts configured set of services
+* Monitors cluster load and changes number of workers on demand
+* Does gradual software update of supervised services triggered by operator
+* Provides limited form of service discovery
-* Cluster-wide resource management that is scriptable by lua_
+* All the features are scriptable by clean an simple lua_ code fragments
-* Limited service discovery

 It builds on top of lithos_ (which is isolation, containarization and supervising service) and cantal_ (which is sub-real-time monitoring and node